Jacques Pierre Brissot: French Revolution

-The Girondins, or Brissotins as they were often called, were a group of loosely affiliated individuals, many of whom came from Gironde, rather than an organized party, but the main ideological emphasis was on preventing revolution and protecting private property.
-This group was first led by Brissot.
-Robespierre, representing the party of Revolution, loathed the Girondins.
-On 24 October 1792, Brissot published another pamphlet, in which he declared the need for a coup against anarchists and the decentralized, populist element of the French Revolution, going so far as to demand the abolition of the Paris Commune.

-King Louis XVI

-When the king and his conspirators were arrested for attempting to escape the country to join foreign armies, the courts exonerated most of the accused, and Brissot quipped that the High Court of Orleans was "the safeguard of the conspirator."

-Following the arrest of King Louis XVI on charges of "high treason" and "crimes against the State", there was widespread disagreement on what the fate of the king should be.
-While many, believing that leaving the King alive increased the chances of a return to monarchy, argued to execute the king by guillotine, Brissot and other Girondins suggested several alternatives in hopes of sparing his life.
-Brissot and the Girondins championed the idea of keeping him under arrest both as a hostage and as a bargaining chip.
-Brissot believed that once Louis XVI was executed all of France's foreign negotiating power would be lost, and he also feared a massive royalist rebellion.
-At one point, many Girondin leaders, including Brissot, called for a national referendum that would enable the citizens to vote on the king's fate.
-However, the Convention eventually voted for the king's immediate execution, and King Louis XVI was beheaded on 21 January 1793.
+Champ de Mars Massacre involvement

+Leading up to this event, France was in political turmoil following the attempted escape of King Louis XVI and his family.
+The escape attempt heightened tensions and divisions within French society, particularly among the Third Estate.
+Brissot, a leading republican in the Girondin faction and a leading voice of the republican movement, was involved in drafting a petition demanding the removal of King Louis XVI.
+He along with other members managed to get approximately 6,000 signatures for the petition they circulated on 17 July 1791, during the gathering at the Champ de Mars.
+This petition, backed by the Cordeliers Club and other parties, argued that the king, by attempting to flee, had effectively abdicated his throne.
+The petition called for a national referendum on the future of the monarchy and was essentially a republican manifesto.
+In 1791 Robespierre persuaded the Jacobin clubs not to support the petition by Danton and Brissot.

 Foreign policy

-At the time of the Declaration of Pillnitz (27 August 1791), Brissot headed the Legislative Assembly.
+News of the Declaration of Pillnitz (27 August 1791) reached France shortly before the convening of the new Legislative Assembly, which Brissot rapidly came to dominate.
 The declaration was from Austria and Prussia, warning the people of France not to harm Louis XVI or these nations would "militarily intervene" in the politics of France.
-Threatened by the declaration, Brissot rallied the support of the Legislative Assembly, which subsequently declared war on Austria on 20 April 1792.
+Threatened by the declaration, Brissot rallied the support of the Assembly, which subsequently declared war on Austria on 20 April 1792.
 They wanted to fortify and secure the revolution.
 This decision was initially disastrous as the French armies were crushed during the first engagements, leading to a major increase in political tensions within the country.

 During the Legislative Assembly, Brissot's knowledge of foreign affairs enabled him as a member of the diplomatic committee to control much of France's foreign policy during this time.
-Brissot was a key figure in the declaration of war against Leopold II, the Habsburg monarchy, the Dutch Republic, and the Kingdom of Great Britain on 1 February 1793.
+Brissot was a key figure in the French Republic's declaration of war against Austria, the Dutch Republic and Great Britain on 1 February 1793.
 It was also Brissot who characterized these wars as part of revolutionary propaganda.

+On 26 March 1792, Guadet accused Robespierre of superstition, relying on divine providence.
+Shortly after Robespierre was accused by Brissot and Guadet of trying to become the idol of the people.
+Being against the war Robespierre was also accused of acting as a secret agent for the "Austrian Committee".
+The Girondins planned strategies to out-maneuver Robespierre's influence among the Jacobins.
+On 27 April, as part of his speech responding to the accusations by Brissot and Guadet against him, he threatened to leave the Jacobins, claiming he preferred to continue his mission as an ordinary citizen.

+On 17 May, Robespierre released the first issue of his weekly periodical Le Défenseur de la Constitution (The Defender of the Constitution).
+In this publication, he criticized Brissot and expressed his skepticism over the war movement.